-Even when you’ve got a lot of things right, you might reach a point when getting your finances under control seems impossible.
+Even when you’ve got a lot of things right, you might reach a point when getting your financial situation under control seems impossible.
 If you’re really struggling financially and aren’t sure which problem to tackle or how, budget counseling can help.

-Budget counseling can teach you how to budget, how to protect your credit scores, and other key financial strategies.
-But you may be curious if it is right for you and if it is you may wonder "Where can I find budget counseling near me?"
+Budget counseling can teach you how to budget and budgeting methods.
+Plus how to protect your credit scores and other key financial strategies.
+But you may be curious if it is right for you, and if it is, you may wonder, “Where can I find budget counseling near me?”

-So, let's dive in and see exactly what budget counseling is, how it works, and how to get the help you need.
+So, let’s dive in and see exactly what budget counseling is.
+Plus how it works and how to get the help you need.

 What is budget counseling?